 He saw Canada, and particularly, Toronto, as fertile ground to plant this international drumming festival.
 Over the years Muhtadi has curated a selection of groups and performers that range from the Richmond Hill United Church Drummers (mainly made up of Seniors) to the Northern China Waist Drum and Dance Group, to Guinean Master Drummer Amara Kante.

 The first festival was held at Queen’s Park in Toronto in the year 2000.
 Over the years attendance grew from 8000 to as high as 20,000 with fluctuations between.
-Despite many funding challenges, Muhtadi and his dedicated band of volunteers and performers have maintained an unbroken, eighteen year string of FREE annual festivals.
+Despite many funding challenges, Muhtadi and his dedicated band of volunteers and performers have maintained an unbroken, nineteen year string of FREE annual festivals.

 In a much-understated way, this festival has provided a unique platform for mutual respect, unity and a joyful multicultural celebration of life in Canada.
 For the last nineteen of Canada’s 150 years, audiences and performers at the Muhtadi International Drumming Festival have experienced an organic mix of music, mutual admiration of customs and traditions, and love for each other as Canadians.

 Muhtadi is fond of saying that we all have hearts, so we are all drummers.
 His Muhtadi World Drummers group is a virtual United Nations of people who enjoy drumming and each other's company.
 Every week this ethnically diverse group of individuals, at different stages and ages of life, get together at the Toronto Regent Park Community Centre.
 Their weekly practice sessions start with impromptu hugs and warm greetings and then settle into high energy, stress relieving drumming.